 I won’t pass you off to another member of the team, that you may not care for, because I don’t work as a team.
 I am the team.
 When you hire me, you get me – not various other individuals.
 You can reach me on my cell/text at any time.
-I am available to you at any time.
 Use my experience as a buyer’s agent in south Florida to benefit you!

 Be smart when buying a condo in Boca Raton or Highland Beach, a house in Boynton Beach or a townhouse in Delray Beach, Florida.
 Besides looking at listings online, hire a buyer’s agent to look out for your best interests.
 And hire one who knows the local market well, not one an hour away.
 It is impossible to know everything in every city.
 Don’t hire a real estate agent who is not in the local area you are looking for a house in.
 You are doing yourself a disservice.

 Do you really need to hire a buyer’s agent to get the job done?
 Yes!
-Yes!
 I can’t stress it enough.
 Hire a buyer’s agent!
 Moving and looking for properties is stressful, especially when not all the information out there is correct.
 Take the pressure off you.
 This is especially true if you have pets, as pet-friendly housing in Boca Raton can be hard to find.

 - Pet Friendly Condos in Boca Raton FL